mkucmus/doc/userguide/getting_started/settings/Configuration/settings.rst

 7. Set **Help e-mail**, where a customer can write to find help and support for your Loyalty Program

+8. In **Expire points method** field define customers gathered *Active points* expiration time boundaries to one of following:

+  - **After X days**
+      Points will expire, after a provided in **Points will expire after** field number of days, from the date of adding Points transfer
-8. Mark the **All time active** checkbox, if you want the points accumulated by the participants of your loyalty program don’t expire
+  - **All time active**
+      Points accumulated by the participants of your loyalty program don’t expire

-9. **Points will expire after** field is available and required only when **All time active checkbox** is *unselected*.
+  - **At the end of the month**
+      Points accumulated by the participant will expire at the end of the month when he got it
+  - **At the end of the year**
-  Points will expire after a provided number of days from the date of adding Points transfer
+      Points accumulated by the participant will expire at the end of the year when he got it

-10. Mark the **Points are never locked** checkbox if you want to assign points to Active points pool and recalculate customer level instantly when his transaction will be registered in Open Loyalty
+9. Mark the **Points are never locked** checkbox if you want to assign points to Active points pool and recalculate customer level instantly when his transaction will be registered in Open Loyalty

-11. **Points will be locked for** field is available and required only when **Points are never locked** is *unselected*.
+10. **Points will be locked for** field is available and required only when **Points are never locked** is *unselected*.
   Points will be locked for a provided number of days from the date of transaction registration.
 After passing selected locked time points automatically will get active and customer level will be recalculated

 .. image:: /userguide/_images/locked_points.png